shettysach/shettysach.github.io/markdown/01_render.md

 }
 ```

+### `autumnus` and `tree-sitter`

 For syntax highlighting, the blog uses the [`autumnus`](https://crates.io/crates/autumnus) crate,
-which uses [`Tree-sitter`](https://github.com/tree-sitter/tree-sitter) under the hood.
+which uses [`tree-sitter`](https://github.com/tree-sitter/tree-sitter) under the hood.
 Tree-sitter powers the highlighting in editors such as
 [Neovim](https://neovim.io/doc/user/treesitter.html) and [Zed](https://zed.dev/blog/syntax-aware-editing).

-When `pulldown-cmark` identifies a codeblock,
+When pulldown-cmark identifies a codeblock,
-`autumnus` generates HTML with CSS classes for different code elements
+autumnus generates HTML with CSS classes for different code elements
 like keywords, variables and constants.
 This enables for syntax highlighting
 through CSS classes, which makes it easy to have colours assigned to different elements.